 The French seem to have adopted a slightly different attitude toward their vehicles than that of most Westerners.
 The number of cars that drive around with dents and scratches is quite noticeable, and locals seem satisfied that this is a likely destiny for their vehicle.

-Expats should remember is that it is a legal obligation to keep the carte grise in the car, as police can stop and ask for it at any time.
-It is also a legal requirement to keep a warning triangle and a fluorescent yellow jacket or bib in the car in case of an accident.
-These are not supplied when the vehicle is purchased and expats will have to source them independently.
+Expats should remember that it's a legal obligation to keep the carte grise (registration certificate) in the car, as police can stop and ask for it at any time.
+It's also a legal requirement to keep a warning triangle and a fluorescent yellow jacket or bib in the car in case of an accident.
+These aren't supplied when the vehicle is purchased and expats will have to source them independently.